Cold Weather Camping is defined by BSA as...

-Cold weather camping as defined by BSA is “camping in weather where the average daily temperature is below 50 degrees Fahrenheit and conditions are cold, wet or windy.”
-Chances are, this describes SWC.
+“camping in weather where the average daily temperature is below 50 degrees Fahrenheit and conditions are cold, wet, or windy.”

-The hints listed below are in a random manner.
+The tips listed below are in a random manner.
 There is no order of importance to the list, just some suggestions that have proven true over the years.

 - Layer your clothing.
 Wear several layers of lighter clothing instead of one heavy layer.
 This way you can better regulate the amount of insulation.
 When you get warm, take layers off.
 Getting chilly?
 Add some more clothing.